dventura3/system-design/SAMPLES.md

 The problem with this approach is that it can quickly become a single point for failure.
 And if we run multiple instances of the counter we can have collision as it's essentially a distributed system.

 To solve this issue we can use a distributed system manager such as [Zookeeper](https://zookeeper.apache.org) which can provide distributed synchronization.
 Zookeeper can maintain multiple ranges for our servers.

+ZooKeeper is a high-performance coordination service for distributed applications.
+It exposes common services - such as naming, configuration management, synchronization, and group services - in a simple interface so you don't have to write them from scratch.
+You can use it off-the-shelf to implement consensus, group management, leader election, and presence protocols.
+And you can build on it for your own, specific needs.

 $$
 \begin{align*}